NeuroSynqt™ Core

 Course includes 33 slides

-1. Recognising common intergenerational family roles such as the Enabler, Scapegoat, Hero, Lost Child, Caretaker, Mascot and Rescuer.
+• Recognising common intergenerational family roles such as Caretaker, Scapegoat, Hero, Invisible Child and Rescuer.

-2. Understanding how each role forms as an adaptive survival strategy in dysfunctional or trauma-affected families.
+• Understanding how each role forms as an adaptive survival strategy within dysfunctional or trauma affected families.

-4. Supporting clients to explore the impact of assigned roles on their identity, attachment and adult coping strategies.
+• Supporting clients to explore the impact of assigned roles on identity, attachment and coping strategies.

-5. Guiding reflective dialogue to uncover unconscious loyalties that keep family roles active across generations.
+• Guiding reflective dialogue to uncover unconscious loyalties that keep roles active across generations.

-6. Teaching boundary-building and emotional skills that replace survival roles with authentic self-expression.
+• Teaching boundary building and emotional skills that replace survival roles with authentic expression.

-7. Using psychoeducation to normalise role dynamics and reduce shame through brain-based explanations of adaptation.
+• Using psychoeducation to normalise role dynamics and reduce shame linked to adaptation.

 Course includes 21 slides

-1. Understanding relational coherence as a brain-based process where connection, language, and empathy restore emotional alignment.
+• Understanding relational coherence as a developmentally organised process connection, language and empathy restore structural alignment.

-2. Recognising how early attachment patterns influence communication and shape client capacity for trust and openness in recovery.
+• Recognising how early attachment patterns influence communication and trust.

-4. Using presence, authenticity, and unconditional regard to support identity repair and client agency without dependency.
+• Using presence, authenticity and unconditional regard to support identity repair without dependency.

-5. Facilitating reflective dialogue that helps clients link emotion, meaning, and self-awareness in real time.
+• Facilitating reflective dialogue that links emotion, meaning and self awareness in real time.

 • Define the brain’s negativity bias and its evolutionary purpose in detecting threat and preserving safety.